Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 For the purpose of this article, I’m going to assume you need a for-profit structure.

 Other common structures I won’t be discussing are State Companies, Public Companies, and Personal Liability Companies.
-They generally don’t work well for most startups businesses in South Africa.
+They generally don’t work well for most startup businesses in South Africa.

 State-Owned Businesses are businesses like municipalities, Public Companies are large companies who want to sell their shares on the stock market to the public and Personal Liability Companies only applies to very specific professionals like Doctors, Lawyers, Engineers, Accountants, etc